Lung Research Florida

 You May NOT Qualify If You:

-• Have active respiratory infection or illness
+• Have active lung infection

 Study Facts